Skip to main content

 How the Pillars Work Together

-The seven pillars are not isolated features -- they compose:
+The eight pillars are not isolated features -- they compose:

 Example: "Bridge 10 SOL from Solana and swap to VXS"